Costume Designers

 Dutch costume designers draw on a national costume history that runs from the Golden Age and the VOC colonial era through Napoleonic and wartime dress, with strong period resources in Amsterdam's theatrical costume houses.

+Here is how the picture comes together.
 For background and crowd work, our costume designers set up large-scale wardrobe sourcing and fitting.
-Because Dutch crews are near-universally English-speaking, an global costume designer can lead a full Dutch wardrobe department directly, and the country's compact geography keeps workshop, fitting room and set close together.
+Because Dutch crews are near-universally English-speaking, a global costume designer can lead a full Dutch wardrobe department directly, and the country's compact geography keeps workshop, fitting room and set close together.

 Here is the short of it.
-The Netherlands offers a costume designer an unusually well-documented visual record to work from.
+The Netherlands gives a costume designer an unusually well-logged visual record to work from.
 The Golden Age merchant dress painted by Rembrandt and Vermeer, the textiles of the Dutch East India Company trade and the wartime clothing of the 1940s are all preserved in museums and reference collections.
-Period productions such as Verhoeven's 'Black Book'.
+Period shoots such as Verhoeven's 'Black Book'.
 The WWII drama of 'A Bridge Too Far' have drawn on Dutch costume departments for accurate historical detail.
 The country's design schools — St.

 ACT 03